Shri Thanedar: Political positions

+In Congress, Thanedar has been a proponent of animal rights.
+He received a score of 100% from Humane Society and received their legislative leader award.
+He introduced HR 4422, the Don't Feed the Bears Act, to ban bear baiting.
+During the 2026 Farm Bill markup, Congressman Thanedar spoke in favor of removing provisions that made it harder for the USDA to protect dogs in puppy mills.

+Thanedar also introduced an amendment based on the FIGHT Act during the markup, which would ban online gambling on animal fights, allow courts to seize fighting pit bulls and other property used by convicted animal fighters in the commission of their crimes, stop the shipment of fighting roosters through the mail, and allow advocates to bring civil suits against cockfighters and dogfighters.
+The amendment faced opposition from Republican Ag committee chair, Representative Glenn Thompson.
+However, a provision of the FIGHT Act survived, which banned in person and online gambling on animal fights.

 Israel

-Thanedar previously co-sponsored a resolution to halt aid to Israel, describing it as an Apartheid state, in the Michigan House of Representatives.
-The next year, he faced opposition from the American Israel Public Affairs Committee in his run for the US House.
-In summer 2023, he traveled to Israel on an AIPAC affiliated trip.
+Thanedar previously co-sponsored a resolution to halt aid to Israel, describing it as an apartheid state, in the Michigan House of Representatives.
+The next year, he faced opposition from the American Israel Public Affairs Committee (AIPAC) in his run for the US House.
+In August 2023, he traveled to Israel with the American Israel Education Foundation, an AIPAC affiliate.
 On return, he described the relationship between Israel and the United States as mutually beneficial.
+AIPAC heavily funded Thanedar during the 2026 primary campaign in Michigan.

 On October 11, 2023, the Detroit Free Press reported that Thanedar had "renounced his membership in the Democratic Socialists of America (DSA), saying it hasn't adequately denounced Hamas for its 'brutal terrorist attacks' on Israel last weekend."
-This came after the Detroit DSA had already moved to expel Thanedar after he escorted Indian Prime Minister Narendra Modi, whose prime ministership they called "far right, violent, [and] Islamophobic", on a state visit to the US.
+This came after the Detroit chapter of the DSA had already moved to expel Thanedar after he escorted Indian prime minister Narendra Modi, whose premiership a chapter spokesperson called "far right, violent, [and] Islamophobic", on a state visit to the US.

-In his 2024 primary election, the pro-Israel super political action committee called Blue Wave Action, linked to the American Israel Public Affairs Committee, formed and quickly spent nearly $2.3 million on television ads and mail advertisements attacking his election opponent, who was a vocal critic of the ongoing Israel-Hamas war.
+In his 2024 primary election, the pro-Israel super political action committee called Blue Wave Action, linked to AIPAC, formed and quickly spent nearly $2.3 million on television ads and mail advertisements attacking his election opponent, who was a vocal critic of the ongoing Gaza war.